Orlando Criminal Appeals Lawyer

 Once the briefing is completed, the appellate court may hear oral arguments from the attorneys representing both sides.
 Not all cases have oral arguments, so it is important to retain an appellate attorney who is skilled in both oral and written argument.
 The time between the close of briefing and oral argument varies tremendously between different courts.
 By the time of oral argument, the judges on most appellate courts will have read the briefs and thoroughly considered the issues.

 In the federal courts and some state courts, the court may chose to decide a case without the necessity of oral argument.
 At the close of oral argument the case is submitted to the appellate court for a decision.

-The appellate panel will usually issue a written opinion explaining why it reached the decision that it did.
+The appellate panel will sometimes issue a written opinion explaining why it reached the decision that it did.
 If the appellate court deems it appropriate, the written opinion will be published in the official reports and will be binding authority for litigants in the future.